George Sidney

-A founding partner of Hanna-Barbera animation studio, Sidney introduced the integration of animation into live action, which is immortalized in the dance scene between actor Gene Kelly and Jerry Mouse in Anchors Aweigh (1945).
+A founding partner of Hanna-Barbera animation studio, Sidney was a proponent of the integration of animation into live action, which is immortalized in the dance scene between actor Gene Kelly and Jerry Mouse in Anchors Aweigh (1945).
 An avid art collector, gardener, musician, painter, and photographer, George Sidney was known for his impeccable sense of style and generosity.
 His clothing, original scripts, notes, and personal papers are housed in a namesake collection at The Smithsonian National Museum of American History.